haveno-dex/haveno-site/_posts/2024-02-17-haveno-council-vote.md

 Save your receipt if you want the option to edit your vote!

 ### Important notes:

-Your vote will not be made public, but we may keep a record of the vote for audit purposes.

 Aggregate voting results will be made public.